| |

 leadership and experience within the ranks of its officers,

-membership and provide leadership to over ten different
+elected from the membership and provide leadership to over ten

 helps the organization keep its iron sites on founding